MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ### -RequiredAssemblies
 Specifies the assembly (.dll) files that the module requires.
 Enter the assembly file names.
-Windows PowerShell loads the specified assemblies before updating types or formats, importing nested modules, or importing the module file that is specified in the value of the **RootModule** key.
+PowerShell loads the specified assemblies before updating types or formats, importing nested modules, or importing the module file that is specified in the value of the **RootModule** key.

 Use this parameter to list all the assemblies that the module requires.
 This includes assemblies that must be loaded to update any formatting or type files that are listed in the **FormatsToProcess** or **TypesToProcess** keys, even if those assemblies are also listed as binary modules in the **NestedModules** key.